Death Metal Fans Finally Have A Bong Line Just For Them

 The extent to which brutal death metal fans love smoking marijuana might surprise some people.
 Sure, heavy metal and stoner culture have always been intertwined since Ozzy sang an excited serenade to weed itself on Black Sabbath’s Sweet Leaf.
 But these days, a large percentage of metal’s hardcore potheads are fans of blistering, technical music about explosive murder, and the extent to these musical speedfreaks love burning one down be outwardly baffling to those who take the music at face value and think that chilling out while stoned is better done to Bob Marley than Origin or Deicide.

+While joints and edibles are favored by some, and many people also enjoy vaping, bongs and pipes have always seemed to be the preferred smoking vessels of stoner metalheads.
 That’s where Brutal Glass comes in.
-The smoking paraphenalia company, started by “Brutal” Bryon Acevado, is focused on making glass smoking tools like bongs and pipes featuring awesome graphics by death metal illustrators like Tony Koehl.
-And rather than just sell metalheads ceramic pieces of shit shaped like, say, an evil wizard or jester skull, Brutal Glass focuses on making functional, attractive pieces that serve the needs of everyday smokers looking to regularly treat the terrible disease of Everyday Life.
+The smoking paraphenalia company, started by “Brutal” Bryon Acevado, produces glass tools featuring awesome graphics by death metal illustrators like Tony Koehl.
+And rather than just sell ceramic pieces of shit shaped like, say, an evil wizard or jester skull, Brutal Glass focuses on making functional, attractive pieces that serve the needs of everyday smokers looking to regularly treat the terrible disease of Everyday Life.

 To learn more about this new line of helpful household accessories, we reached out to Bryon to ask him those most vital questions: dude, are you cool?
 Do you party?